beltex/infection/README.md

 created at run time.
 Each simulation run creates it's own timestamped directory inside containing logs, simulation data in JSON format, and charts.

+- Logging is only really useful for single simulation runs, adding of new feautres, etc
+- When running large tests, logs are both repetitive and carry a performance and space overhead.

 ### References